 A brief description of conventional resolvers intended to establish the basis for estimation of the suggested model is presented below.

 Resolvers can be broadly classified into two types: brushless wound field (WF) and variable reluctance (VR).
 Voltage in the rotor winding of WF resolvers is induced by an AC voltage, which is the result of a magnetic coupling (i.e., brushless WF, see Fig. 1a).
 When it comes to the stator winding, voltages are sine and cosine signals due to the modulation by the rotor position θr.
-With respect to VR resolvers, the winding in the stator operates as the excitation winding (see Fig. 1b), without the usage of brushes or slip rings.
+Windings of VR resolvers, in contrast, operates as the excitation and outputs (see Fig. 1b), without the use of brushes or slip rings.
 In addition, they can be in-shaft installed.
-As an AC voltage/current signal is inserted into the excitation winding, the resulting voltages induced in the stator windings are sine and cosine signals, whose angle is modulated by the rotor angle in the same way as for the WF case.
+As an AC voltage/current signal is inserted into the excitation winding, the resulting voltages induced in the stator windings outputs are sine and cosine signals, whose angle is modulated by the rotor angle similarly to the WF case.
 VR resolvers are made simple and robust, which allows a wider operating temperature capacity, less sensitivity to noise, and longer transmission cables [7][8].